-- A. An employee is entitled to up to three (3) days of paid bereavement leave for the death of their family member or household member. - B. The Employer may require verification of the family member's or household member's death. - C. In addition to paid bereavement leave, the Employer may approve the employee's request to use compensatory time, sick leave, vacation leave, personal holiday, personal leave day or leave without pay for the purposes of bereavement and in accordance with this Agreement.
+Up to three (3) days of paid bereavement leave will be granted for the death of any family member or household member that requires the employee's absence from work.
+Family members are defined for this purpose as mother, father, stepmother, stepfather, sister, brother, mother-in-law, father-in-law, domestic partner's mother, domestic partner's father, spouse, domestic partner, grandparent, grandchild, son, daughter, stepchild, and a child in the custody of and residing in the home of an employee.
+Sick leave may be used for the death of a family member per Article 12.2 C. In addition, the Employer may approve the employee's request to use compensatory time, vacation leave, personal holiday, personal leave day or leave without pay for the purposes of bereavement and in accordance with this Agreement.